ArnolFokam/Entelect2023-RL-Game-Bot/README.md

 - Install python things with pip install -r requirements.txt
 - Build docker image with `cd environment && ./run.sh`
 - Takes roughly 10 to 20 mins
+- NOTE: DO NOT PUSH ON THE MAIN BRANCH FOR NOW

 # Entelect Challenge 2023 - CyFi